Inductor Q, Quality Factor

 Even though inductors are often assumed to be pure inductors, they always have a finite amount of resistance, however low.

-In view of this the inductor quality factor is an important aspect of the parameters of any inductor to be used in RF design.
+In view of this the inductor quality factor is widely specified for inductors to be used in RF applications.

 Inductor Q factor basics

-When using an inductor in a circuit where the Q or quality factor is important is that its resistance becomes an important factor.
+When using an inductor in a circuit where the Q or quality factor is important its resistance becomes an important factor.
 Any resistance will reduce the overall inductor Q factor.

-However any inductor has to be considered as a perfect inductor with a series resistor.
+An inductor can be considered in terms of its equivalent circuit.
+This can be simply expressed as a perfect inductor with a series resistor.

 L is a perfect inductor